-With an airy design, this Scandi-inspired co-sleeper is packed with handy features.
+With an airy design, this Scandi-inspired bed has loads of handy features.
 The drop-down side makes accessibility and nursing a breeze while the addition of castors ensures a smooth ride when repositioning it in the nursery as a stand-alone bassinet.

 This feature-packed two-in-one bassinet and co-sleeper comes fitted with mesh walls for optimum airflow and visibility of precious babes.
 Height adjustable to eight positions, it has an anti-reflux recline position and four swivel wheels for ease of movement.